burakkilincofficial/sound-processing-by-gender-age/README.md

  # Description

-	This project has been developed as the graduated thesis based based C# development languages at universityy, with Gokhan UZER who is my colleagues in Karadeniz Technical University
+	This project has been developed as the graduated thesis based based C# development languages at universityy which is Karadeniz Technical University

 ## Installation